Uniqueness of optimal plans for multi-marginal mass transport problems via a reduction argument: Introduction

 In the sequel, a solution to \eqref{TAGMK} will be called an \textit{optimal plan}, while a $(N-1)$-tuple $(T_2,\ldots,T_N)$ that is a solution to \eqref{TAGM} is said to be an \textit{optimal transport map}.
 Moreover, solutions to \eqref{TAGDMK} are of the form $(\phi_1,\ldots,\phi_N)$ where $\phi_k\in L_1(X_k,\mu_k)$ for $k\in\mathcal{N}$ and they are called \textit{potentials}.\\

 The classical transport problem, the case $N=2$, has been studied tremendously.
 One approach for finding solutions has been done by means of derivatives of the cost function which is called \textit{twist} (or according to \cite{FATHIFIGALLI}, \textit{left twist}) condition.
 Precisely, if for every fixed $x_1$ the map $x_2\mapsto D_{x_1}c(x_1,x_2)$ is injective and the measure $\mu_1$ is absolutely continuous with respect to Lebesgue measure, one can expect the uniqueness of the solution to Monge problem, the unique solution $\lambda$ whose support is the graph of a unique optimal transport map $T$ \cite{CAFFARELLI,GANGBOTHESIS,GANGBOMCCANN,LEVIN,VILLANI2009}.
 Here, $D_{x_1}c$ denotes the derivative of the function $c$ with respect to the first variable $x_1$.
-Also, in \cite{AHMADKIMMCCANN}, by restricting the number of critical points of the cost function, another criterion, namely, \textit{sub-twist} condition, has been proposed and uniqueness of solution to \eqref{TAGMK} was proven .
+Also, in \cite{AHMADKIMMCCANN}, by restricting the number of critical points of the cost function, another criterion, namely, \textit{sub-twist} condition, has been proposed and uniqueness of solution to \eqref{TAGMK} was proven.
+On top of that, in \cite{GANGBOMCCANN2,KIT}, the authors dealt with the sub-twisted case of Euclidean distance squared on the boundaries of (uniformly or strictly) convex domains and they obtained unique solution (either induced by a map or not).
 Moreover, in \cite{CHAMPIONDEPASCALE}, authors introduced \textit{strong twist} condition and obtained results in which the optimal plans are induced by measurable maps.
 Generally, the twist condition may fail in some cases, even when the underlying spaces are compact manifolds and the cost function is smooth, \cite{BIANCHINICARAVENNA,CHIAPPORIMCCANNNESHEIM}.
 This led to another attempt of finding new criteria to describe the support of optimal plans which are named \textit{$m$-twist} and \textit{generalized-twist} conditions \cite{MOMENI-CHAR}.
 In these cases, it is obtained that the support of optimal plans are concentrated on the union of several graphs of measurable maps.

 From another point of view, it is known that if \eqref{TAGMK} attains a unique solution then the unique solution has to be an extreme point of $\Pi(\mu_1,\ldots,\mu_N)$.
 Therefore, characterizing extreme points of this set is another aspect of research in this topic.
 Initially, for the case $N=2$, it is shown that a measure $\lambda$ is an extreme point of $\Pi(\mu_1,\mu_2)$ if and only if the space $L_1(X_1,\mu_1)+L_1(X_2,\mu_2)$ is dense in $L_1(X_1\times X_2,\lambda)$, \cite{DOUGLAS,LINDENSTRAUSS}.
 A more practical criterion for recognizing extreme points of $\Pi(\mu_1,\mu_2)$ was given in \cite{BENESSTEPAN} by means of \textit{aperiodic decomposition} of the support of the extreme measure.
 In \cite{MOMENI-DOUBLY}, equivalent to the aperiodic decomposition, the author introduced the notion of maps with \textit{strongly disjointed graphs} from which one can get a characterization of the support of extreme points of $\Pi(\mu_1,\mu_2)$.
 On top of that, in \cite{MOMENI-RIFFORD} the notions of \textit{$c$-extreme} and \textit{$(c,P)$-extreme} sets have been developed which seem to be an efficient tool in order to study the extreme points of $\Pi(\mu_1,\mu_2)$.
 These notions are the building blocks of our present work.\\